chef/chef-web-docs/chef_master/source/server_replication.rst

                       }
                     ]

-   where ``DEST_ORG_NAME`` is an organization on the replica Chef server and ``SOURCE_ORG_NAME`` is an organization on the primary Chef server.
+   where ``DEST_ORG_NAME`` is an organization on the replica Chef Server and ``SOURCE_ORG_NAME`` is an organization on the primary Chef Server.
 Both of these organizations must already exist.

 #.
-For each replica Chef server, run the following command:
+For each replica Chef Server, run the following command:

    .. code-block:: bash

       $ chef-sync-ctl reconfigure

 #.
-For each replica Chef server, run the following command:
+For each replica Chef Server, run the following command:

    .. code-block:: bash

       $ chef-sync-ctl prepare-org DEST_ORG_NAME

 #.
-For each replica Chef server, run the following command:
+For each replica Chef Server, run the following command:

    .. code-block:: bash